giantswarm/rfc/future-of-mc-bootstrap/Readme.md

   issues surfaced
   - No automated tests and CI, so that it is easy to mess it up for the other team
-  - Bash / Make is not apreciated as a tool of choice by a some people
+  - Bash / Make is not appreciated as a tool of choice by a some people
   - Secret management is hard to fully automate in its current starte
   - Credential creation is hard to automate as well (OIDC, Github, etc)
+  - Manual CI by recreating test MCs on a weekly basis does not scale.

 ## Suggesstions to move on